AlFalahTaieb/itstimetolearncplusplus/README.md

 > `   >> is used with std::cin, and shows the direction that data is moving (if std::cin represents the keyboard, the input data is moving from the keyboard to the variable). std::cin >> x moves the value the user entered from the keyboard into x`

+### Undefined Behavior

+>    Your program produces different results every time it is run.

+>    Your program consistently produces the same incorrect result.

+>    Your program behaves inconsistently (sometimes produces the correct result, sometimes not).

+>    Your program seems like its working but produces incorrect results later in the program.

+>    Your program crashes, either immediately or later.

+>    Your program works on some compilers but not others.

+>    Your program works until you change some other seemingly unrelated code.

  <details>
 <summary>QuizTime</summary>